 To level the playing field before a head to head comparison, it would be helpful to examine a brief background of both services being compared – Wealthfront and Betterment.

 In 2008, Andy Rachleff and Dan Caroll founded KaChing!, a service intended to copy portfolios of stock professionals.
-The establishment of KaChing! marked history as the early days of Wealthfront.
-KaChing! was rebranded to Wealthfront later in 2011, when the company took major steps in realigning its mission.
+KaChing! was rebranded to Wealthfront later in 2011, when the company took significant steps in realigning its mission.

 Wealthfront went from being a streamlined service to an all-in-one financial solution.
 To this day, Wealthfront’s philosophy is to focus on three main pillars: free financial planning, lending, and investment management.